 In the example below the name "Validate order" will appear instead of the text "Submit" on the button in the shopping cart.

 The actions defined in this step will be executed when the Transaction changes status from In creation to Submitted.

 Building a workflow like the one shown in the diagram above requires you to add steps and actions for each of the required status changes, and then the diagram above will be automatically generated.

-Actions are divided into "Actions and Branches" and "Post Actions" - see table below for details on each action.
+Actions are executed for each status change.
+The actions are divided into "Actions and Branches" which are executed before the status is changed to the next status in the workflow, and "Post Actions" which are executed after the status is changed - see table below for details on each action.

 Actions are triggered by Status changes in the Workflow of the Activity/Transaction/Account.